 Riders get to experience the values and Big Five wildlife iSimangaliso Wetland Park has to offer, far off the normal tourist routes.
 All the riding is on real trails made by rural life in Africa and mother nature.

-DAY 2 uMkhuze to Bonamanzi
+DAY 1 uMkhuze to Bonamanzi

-From the Mantuma camp the route heads south on jeep and single tracks before a longish 12km section of flat bush rd., turning up and onto the UMkhumbi plateau, a rocky climb of 200m, from here the views to the sea and St Lucia come just before the over the fence and into &Beyond's Big Five reserve of Phinda.
-They have become masters at a building single track heaven using a mix of natural game paths and jeep track.
-This is 26 km section of track all through Big Five game country is possibly the favourite section for most riders.
-Crossing the Msinene floodplain, riders exit Phinda and enter the False bay section of the iSimangaliso Wetland Park and ride along the lake shore and onto the Mphophomeni hiking trail exiting the False Bay reserve, entering Hluhluwe River Lodge, where well know local, Gavin Dickson, will be waiting with a “high tea”.
-Riders cross the Hluhluwe river and begin the climb to the finish in Bonamanzi Game Reserve.
+From the eMshophi Camp in the ' Big Five' uMkhuze section of the iSimangaliso, the route heads south to the Dakela management gate on jeep and single tracks.
+Heading out of the gate and into the Lebombo Mountains, riders then track back into the Reserve and up the uMkhumbi plateau, a rocky climb of 200m.
+From here, on a clear day, the view stretches to the sea and Lake St Lucia Estuary.
+We hop the over the fence into &Beyond's 'Big Five' Phinda Private Game Reserve where they have become masters at a building single track heaven using a mix of natural game paths and jeep track.
+This 26 km section of track, all through wild game country, is possibly the favourite section for most riders.
+Crossing the Msinene floodplain, riders exit Phinda and enter the False Bay section of the iSimangaliso Wetland Park, riding along the lake shore and onto the Mphophomeni hiking trail.
+Exiting the False Bay section route enters Hluhluwe River Lodge, where well know local, Gavin Dickson, will be waiting with a “high tea”.
+After sustenance, riders cross the Hluhluwe River and begin the climb to the finish in Bonamanzi Game Reserve.

-DAY 3 Bonamanzi to St Lucia
+DAY 2 Bonamanzi to Lucia

-DAY 4 St Lucia, Mission Rocks, St Lucia
+DAY 3 St Lucia, Mission Rocks, St Lucia